Grounded

 Creating a moving meditation practice

-When your body is stuck in a depleted state, not all movement is helpful.
-Without understanding your nervous system, it’s easy to choose practices that keep you stuck in exhaustion and burnout instead of bringing you back to balance.
+Without understanding how your nervous system works, it’s easy to engage in habits (like overthinking, overworking, or doom scrolling) that keep you stuck in exhaustion and burnout instead of bringing you back to balance.